benwaples/readings/class-04.md

 ## HTML CH.
 15
 `<div>` is a common container when creating a large section to be grouped together.
 We covered relative, absolute, and fixed positioning.
 Use float to move items left or right, must use a width attribute.
 Use liquid layout for most webpages I assume.
 Designers keep pages about 1000px wide and put the most important stuff in the first 600px. `display: grid` gives you more control over the layout of the website.

+## HTML CH.
+15 (again)
+HTML is a document of nested elements.
+Each element behaves as either a block element or inline:
+`block`
+`block`

+`inline` `inline`

+Use CSS styles sheets (linked to the HTML document) to change layout and size of all the elements on the page. `Display: grid` is the best for getting the layout perfect.

 ## JS CH.
 3
 Functions perform a set of tasks.
 When the `return` keyword is used it will kick out of the function and return the value assigned to it.
 The syntax to declare a function is `function nameYourFunction(param1, param2) { code block to use youre params}`.
 Global variables are variables declared outside of the function.
 Local variables are variables declared inside the functions.
 Global take up memory, local are forgotten after they are used.